engtuncay/engtuncay.github.io/php/php-oop-05-traits.md

 ```

-To use a trait in a class, use the use keyword:
+To use a trait in a class, use the "use" keyword:

 Syntax